allaboutapps/next-starter/README.md

 - `RUNTIME_ENVIRONMENT`

 ## Build configuration
-- Configure build variants `hostSettings.ts`.
+- Configure build variants in `hostSettings.ts`.
 Put in public configs like api base urls directly.
 Secrets that are only used in react server components or API endpoints should not be exposed and MUST be set via environment variables (do NOT forward those to the client using `publicEnvVars`).